 There are some fun spots to try while you are in town exploring the great architecture.
 My recent finds include:

-Nearby is Ahlemeyer Farms Bakery, known for their pies, cookies, breads and other baked goods at 2304 17th St. and Ye Olde Fish House at 2024 17th St. known for their fish and pork sandwiches for over 75 years.
+Nearby is Ahlemeyer Farms Bakery, known for their pies, cookies, breads and other baked goods at 2304 17th St. They even carry the Indiana state pie, the sugar cream.
+Ye Olde Fish House at 2024 17th St. is known for their fish and pork sandwiches for over 75 years.

 Jill’s Downtown Diner: At 421 7th St., this is the perfect downtown diner right out of the past.
 Open from 7am to 2pm.
 I highly recommend it for breakfast where the people watching is amazing!